kawilkins/TemperatureMonitor/README.md

 Please report issues.

 This software is FOSS (Free and Open Source Software).
 Therefore there is NO COST to download and use this software.
-If you would like to support my work you can [Buy Me a Coffee](https://www.buymeacoffee.com/kwilkins).

 <hr>